allofthenorthwood/allofthenorthwood.github.io/posts/math-facts-part-4.md

 4. How does the design affect engagement, ease of use, and effectiveness?

  - I've gotten feedback from adults that UI is laggy/clunky, and the kids need a lot of guidance to get started.
 That makes sense!
 It's iteration one.
 Focusing more on design is really important for fleshing out where the problems are.
- - Make onboarding screens for first-time users of the app.
+ - Make tutorial screens for first-time users of the app.
  - Better communicate in the app about what the learner is trying to achieve and how much progress they're making towards their goal.

 ### Where do we go from here?

 Clearly we need to **collect data** in order to iterate.
 Then we need to analyze this data to see if the app is helping.
-We also need to get qualitative feedback about how fun or painful it is to use every day, especially from a more diverse pool of learners who don't like me as much. :)
+We also need to get qualitative feedback about how fun or painful it is to use every day, especially from a more diverse pool of learners who don't like me as much.

-We also need to invest time into **design**.
-Once we have feedback coming in, we need to come up with possible solutions and test them.
-I imagine this will start with a lot of low-hanging fruit, since this really hasn't been a priority yet.
-Re-architecting how the user experience flows might be necessary, but should be simple given that most of the logic in the app is already done.
-And then it will be pretty!
-And more people will like it!
+We'll also need to invest time into **design**.
+Once we have feedback coming in, we need to come up with possible solutions to design problems and test them.

 ## The reaction

 This meeting meant a lot to me.
 For months I have grappled with the fear that this project wasn't going to go anywhere.
 That I had somehow, despite accomplishing all the tasks I set out in the proposal, still failed to deliver in some crucial way, and thus the project wasn't worth investing more in.
 I walked into a meeting room with The Keepers of the Project Pipeline and my manager, put up a doc with all of the above notes, and talked about Math Facts.

 Their reaction was wonderful.
 I received praise and admiration and thanks for the work I put into the project.
-We brainstormed about what to do next and came up with a few key actionable tasks:
+We brainstormed about what to do next and came up with a few key actionable tasks.

-1. Set up the app so that it sends data back to a central location.
-2. Set the app up in a way that lets us easily distribute it to people for alpha testing.
-3. Fix the bare-minimum bugs like the keyboard being laggy.
-4. Try adding push notifications or some sort of daily reminder or incentive.

 A paraphrased quote from Jason is what really made me know that this project was a success: